The Polish White Book

 The Polish White Book is a semi-official name of a series of comprehensive reports published during World War II by the Ministry of Information of the Polish government-in-exile in London, England, dealing with Polish-German relations before and after the 1939 German-Soviet aggression against Poland.

 Each publication, released in English, French, German and Polish between 1940 and 1941, consisted of official documents and affidavits, supplemented with an overview by the Ministry.

-Notably, the Polish White Book was released in parallel with The Black Book of Poland series by G.P.
+The Polish White Book was released in parallel with The Black Book of Poland series by G.P.
 Putnam's Sons of New York, published in London by Hutchinson & Co under a differing title in 1942.

 Publishing history

 The first volume of the White Book publication series, released in the spring of 1940, was titled Official Documents Concerning Polish-German and Polish-Soviet Relations 1933–1939 – Polish White Book.
 The book described and documented the Polish-German negotiations in the lead-up to World War II.
 The second volume of the White Book – sometimes considered to be the first volume of The Black Book of Poland – was titled German Invasion of Poland (L'Invasion Allemande en Pologne, Paris: Flammarion, 1940).

 The third volume of The Polish White Book was titled German Occupation of Poland.
 Extract of Note Addressed to The Allied and Neutral Powers.
 It is a 240-page report, published in 1941 during World War II by the Ministry of Information of the Polish government-in-exile, describing atrocities committed by Germany in occupied Poland.
 It contains 180 appendixes with lists, names, dates, and the circumstances of Nazi brutality toward Polish civilians, including men, women and children.
 Most of the book consists of appendixes, documenting the locations of Nazi ghettos where thousands of Jews perished, and the shift in extermination methods from shooting to poisoning by gas.
 The affidavits confirm Heinrich Himmler’s personal involvement in the liquidation of the Warsaw Ghetto and the final transports to death camps.
 The Polish White Book was written as a plea for help to the world community.
 At the time of its compilation, there were two million Polish Jews still alive in occupied Poland, hoping for an international rescue effort.